WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Canyons of the Ancients National Monument, November 8, 2007.

-Senecio spartioides' silvery white pappus hairs that carry tiny, brown seeds aloft attract as much attention as the golden yellow flowers.
+Senecio spartioides' silvery white pappus hairs, that carry the tiny, brown seeds aloft, attract as much attention as the golden yellow flowers.
 The hairs are common on many members of the Sunflower Family, most famously on Dandelions, Taraxacum officinale.